eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.2.2 Wallet Unit authenticates the PID Provider or Attestation Provider

-As shown in figure 6, a Wallet Unit downloads the PID Provider Access CA Trusted List(s) and Attestation Provider Access CA Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.
-See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for more information on these Trusted Lists.
+As shown in figure 6, a Wallet Unit downloads the PID Provider Access CA Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.
+It also downloads all Attestation Provider Access CA Trusted List(s)See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for more information on these Trusted Lists.

-Note: It is not mandatory for each Wallet Unit to possess all PID Provider and Attestation Provider CA Trusted Lists, if there are multiple.
+Note: It is not mandatory for each Wallet Unit to possess all PID Provider CA Trusted Lists, if there are multiple.
 Wallet Providers will choose which Trusted Lists they need to subscribe to, for example depending on the Member State(s) they are operating in.
+It is however mandatory to possess all Attestation Provider CA Trusted Lists, as Wallet Units must support all QEAA Providers and PuB-EAA Providers in the EUDI Wallet ecosystem.

 To start the process of requesting a PID or an attestation, the User directs the Wallet Unit to contact the PID Provider or Attestation Provider.
 The User may for example use the Wallet Unit to scan a QR code or tap an NFC tag to do so.
 Note that no centralised service discovery mechanism for PID or attestation issuance is foreseen.

 Before requesting the issuance of a PID or an attestation, the Wallet Unit authenticates the PID Provider or the Attestation Provider.
-To do so, the Wallet Unit verifies the access certificate presented to it by the PID Provider or Attestation Provider.
+To do so, the Wallet Unit verifies the access certificate presented to it by the PID Provider or Attestation Provider in its Issuer metadata according to [OpenID4VCI].
 The Wallet Unit checks that the access certificate indicates that its subject is a PID Provider or an Attestation Provider.
 The Wallet Unit also verifies that the access certificate is authentic, that it is valid at the time of validation, and that the issuer of the certificate is a CA that is in the PID Provider or Attestation Provider Access CA Trusted List.

-After the Wallet Unit receives the PID or attestation from the Provider, it verifies that the type of attestation it received matches the request.

-The Wallet Unit requests the User's approval before storing a PID or an attestation.
-When requesting approval, the Wallet Unit shows the contents of the PID or attestation to the User.
-The Wallet Unit also informs the User about the identity of the PID Provider or Attestation Provider, using the subject information from the PID Provider or Attestation Provider access certificate.

 ##### 6.6.2.3 PID Provider or Attestation Provider validates the Wallet Unit